Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cryptocoryne Parva Aquarium Plants

-That icky green slimy stuff that grows in your aquarium is algae, something nobody wants.
-Algae growths can be absolutely detrimental to the health of your aquarium; plus, it looks awful, and it smells really bad too.
+That icky green, slimy substance that grows in your aquarium is algae, which nobody wants.
+Algae growth can be detrimental to the health of your aquarium; plus, it looks awful and smells really bad.

 However, algae growth is a normal part of having an aquarium.
 It is something that every fish owner has to deal with at one point or another.
-When it comes to how to clean fish tank ornaments from algae, thankfully, the process is quite simple.
+When it comes to removing algae from fish tank ornaments, thankfully, the process is quite simple.

 turtle divider AHThe 8 Steps To Clean Algae From Fish Tank Ornaments